Heat Diffusion Equation (1D)

 However, the FTCS scheme is conditionally stable.
 Its stability is governed by the heat diffusion stability criterion, which can be derived via Von Neumann analysis.
 This assesses how numerical perturbations grow or decay over time.

-For a uniform grid, the stability condition is:
+For a uniform, one-dimensional grid, the stability condition is:

 \[\begin{equation} \Delta t < \frac{\Delta{x^2}}{2 \kappa}. \end{equation}\]